-Seeds random number generation with the specifed algorithm and time-dependent data if AlgOrStateOrExpState is an algorithm.
+Seeds random number generation with the specified algorithm and time-dependent data if AlgOrStateOrExpState is an algorithm.
+Alg = default is an alias for the default algorithm.

 Otherwise recreates the exported seed in the process dictionary, and returns the state.
-See also export\seed/0.
+See also export_seed/0.

-'''

-seed(Alg :: builtin alg(), Seed :: seed()) -> state()
+''' seed(Alg :: builtin_alg(), Seed :: seed()) -> state() seed(Alg :: default, Seed :: seed()) -> state() '''

-'''

 Seeds random number generation with the specified algorithm and integers in the process dictionary and returns the state.
+Alg = default is an alias for the default algorithm.

 Seeds random number generation with the specifed algorithm and time-dependent data if AlgOrStateOrExpState is an algorithm.
+Alg = default is an alias for the default algorithm.

 Otherwise recreates the exported seed and returns the state.
-See also export\seed/0.
+See also export_seed/0.

-'''

-seed s(Alg :: builtin alg(), Seed :: seed()) -> state()
+''' seed_s(Alg :: builtin_alg(), Seed :: seed()) -> state() seed_s(Alg :: default, Seed :: seed()) -> state() '''

-'''

 Seeds random number generation with the specified algorithm and integers and returns the state.
+Alg = default is an alias for the default algorithm.